tucob97/CUDA_Conway/README.md

    list options
-   --verbose “print result in a .txt file with other statistics” --check “(for "check_game_of_life.cu" version only) check the correctness of the result”
+   --verbose “print result in a .txt file with other statistics” --check “(for 'check_game_of_life.cu' version only) check the correctness of the result”
    ```